Hampshire has the beautiful countryside, market towns and heritage; there is so much to appreciate and discover.

 Hampshire offers a wealth of sporting opportunities for both the participant and the spectator.
 Water sports enthusiasts will find their perfect playground in the Solent, the home of ocean sailing and the county’s miles of countryside lend themselves to an array of country pursuits.
 World class cricket is played regularly at the Ageas Bowl near Southampton and Hampshire has several Football Association teams.

-The 34 miles of Hampshire coastline have many attractive harbours, marinas and estuaries.
+The Hampshire coastline have many attractive harbours, marinas and estuaries.
 The county hosts the internationally renowned Boat Show in Southampton and the annual Cowes Week on the Isle of Wight which attracts over 100,000 spectators.

 Venture just a few miles out of Hampshire’s towns or cities and you will find countryside that includes 3,000 plus miles of footpaths, bridleways and byways and twelve long distance footpaths.

 The New Forest National Park is a unique landscape of 140,000 acres of ancient woodland and unspoilt grassland.
 To the east of Hampshire the rolling countryside of the South Downs National Park extends into West Sussex.

 The county’s cities and towns offer a range of bars, restaurants, shopping, festivals and theatres.